twoutlook/django2.1-lab/docs/index.rst

 The main purpose of this project is to practice Django 2.1 `Getting started <https://docs.djangoproject.com/en/2.1/intro/>`_ effectively.

 Like Yoga's daily practice, I need a routine to awaken my body and mind.
-Same as programming, I need a set of labaotry to maintain skills and to invoke some ideas.
+Same as programming, I need lab to maintain skills to invoke ideas.

 Simple is Power